Maximize your muscle gains and minimize muscle breakdown with an all-natural BCAA stack.

 Uniquely, Performance Lab® BCAA comes in capsule delivery form instead of powder, encapsulating its formula in clean, additive-free NutriCaps®, a patented, prebiotic-infused capsule constructed out of fermented tapioca (pullulan).
 The use of artificial additives is another mistake many BCAA supplements make, considering how synthetics can disrupt gut health and nutrient absorption.

-Inside and out, Performance Lab® BCAA is a potent, powerful, plant-based muscle booster formula optimized for maximum bodybuilding strength, development, and performance.
+Inside and out, Performance Lab® BCAA supplement is a potent, powerful, plant-based muscle booster formula optimized for maximum bodybuilding strength, development, and performance.

 To learn more about why you should take a BCAA supplement, the bodybuilding benefits of taking BCAAs, and other frequently asked questions about BCAA supplementation, keep reading our guide on the Best BCAA for Bodybuilding.

-The Beginner’s Guide on Branched-Chain Amino Acids (BCAAs) for Bodybuilders
+The Beginner’s Guide On Branched-Chain Amino Acids (BCAAs) For Bodybuilders

 To illustrate the importance of BCAAs, here are a few figures to chew over: